 This Show Will Change Your Life host Dave Maher is, according to Gapers Block, a “smartly unhinged, wildly funny comedian with a big heart and warm smile,” and the Chicago Reader would “watch Maher do just about anything.”
 He has achieved acclaim for his ambitious and genre-defying live shows like “Dave Maher Coma Show,” “Dave Maher II,” “Bracketology: The Tournament of Everything,” and “What’s a Hamilton?: ‘Hamilton’ Recreated By People Who’ve Never Seen Nor Heard ‘Hamilton.’”

-Andy Miles hosts Depth of Field, a mix of news, music and conversation concerning all things Transistor, Dead Flowers, Emotional Rescue and 15 Songs.
-He also curates, engineers and edits Bring Your Own Beat, engineers and edits talk shows Cine-Cast and Always Andersonville Monthly, and previously recorded, co-produced and edited The White City Cinema Radio Hour.
-He has written for various publications on the arts, history & culture, made audio documentaries, worked in radio and public television, owned and operated a company specializing in congressional hearing transcripts, and since 2009 owned and managed Transistor.
+Andy Miles hosts Depth of Field, a mix of news, music and conversation concerning all things Transistor, Bring Your Own Beat, Dead Flowers, Emotional Rescue and 15 Songs.
+He also engineers and edits talk shows Always Andersonville Monthly and The White City Cinema Radio Hour and previously handled those duties for Cine-Cast, The Silent K, The Roundtable and Culturetopia.
+He has written for various publications on the arts, history & culture, made audio documentaries, worked in radio and public television, owned and operated a company specializing in congressional hearing transcripts, and from 2009-2018 owned and managed Transistor.
 Born near Chicago and currently residing in Chicago's Ravenswood neighborhood, he has also called Madison, Washington, D.C., and Berlin home.
 He holds a bachelors degree in history from the University of Wisconsin-Madison and has played drums and bass in a bunch of bands.

 Jon Monteverde presents In Store: Selections from Transistor's Live Performance Archive.
 He has been doing live sound and recording in-store performances for Transistor since 2012.
 He currently plays in the bands Boundary Waters and Decent People, and also does original music and sound design for commercials, documentaries, and Web stuff.
 Keep tabs on him at www.jonmonteverde.com (and visit the Recordings page to find dozens of sets he has recorded for Transistor).